 Our ears are inside here. (stroking inside)

-So that our hearing remains good and our ears do not hurt, we must follow the basic rules: (slide No. 5)
+In order for our hearing to remain good and our ears not to hurt, we must follow the basic rules: (slide No. 5)

 Don't pick your ears